-With two locations in the San Diego area, Coffee & Tea Collective is well known for their commitment to quality caffeine products.
+With two locations in the San Diego area, Coffee & Tea Collective is well known for their commitment to quality caffeine products and serving up some of the best coffee San Diego has to offer.
 The small-batch roastery and tasting room offers a killer cold brew, loose-leaf teas, and tasty treats in a beautiful bright space.

 9. Bird Rock Coffee Roasters